joakimk/rpi-elixir/README.md

 * Built on [rpi-erlang](https://github.com/joakimk/rpi-erlang).
 * Can also be found on [Docker Hub](https://hub.docker.com/r/joakimk/rpi-elixir/).
 * Downloading takes about 7 minutes on a fast connection, less for updates.
+* Can be used to easily build app-images like [rpi-elixir-phoenix-app-example](https://github.com/joakimk/rpi-elixir-phoenix-app-example).

 ## Installing